vmware/differential-datalog/doc/tutorial/tutorial.md

 1. *`if (cond) e1 else e2`* evaluates one of its subexpressions depending on the value of `cond`.

-1. Matching chooses among one of several expressions by matching its argument against a series of patterns.
+1. Matching evaluates one of several expressions based on the an argument and a series of patterns.

-Note that DDlog currently does not support loops.
+Note that DDlog does not support loops.

 The following example illustrates these constructs: